digidotcom/xbee_ansic_library/README.md

   a received message.
 - Interface for sending "AT Command" frames.
 - Perform Node Discovery and manage a list of nodes.
-- Install firmware images (.EBL or .OEM files) on the XBee radio.
+- Install firmware images (.EBL/.GBL or .OEM files) on the XBee radio.
 - Parse and display digital/analog I/O samples.
 - Interface with the General Purpose Memory (GPM) found on some XBee modules.